DWA-3D: A Reactive Planner for Robust and Efficient Autonomous UAV Navigation in Confined Environments: Global Planner

 \section{Global Planner}

-The Global Planner computes a preliminary plan to follow, given the whole information known about the environment, according to certain optimization criteria that could be imposed to the system.
-In our case, the desired behaviour would be taking the closest path possible, thus minimizing the sum of the euclidean distance between waypoints; while being aware of not approaching too much to the obstacles taking into account the drone size (size-aware planner).
+The Global Planner computes a preliminary plan to follow, given the whole information known about the environment, according to a certain optimization criteria that could be imposed to the system.
+Because of UAVs' reduced battery autonomy, the desired behavior would be taking the shortest path possible, thus minimizing the sum of the euclidean distance between waypoints; while being aware of not approaching too much to the obstacles taking into account the drone size (size-aware planner).
 That is why a safety distance can be imposed to the waypoints computed by the global planner, both by checking its surroundings and the parallelepiped that connects two consecutive waypoint's safe regions, \autoref{fig:RRT_Paralelepipedo}.
 Additionally, as in the local planner, it would be desirable to choose if the trajectory prefers moving laterally or vertically, so a the different global path can be computed.
 The following expression, is minimized during global plan computation: \begin{adjustwidth}{-0.5cm}{0cm}

-\end{adjustwidth} where $n$ is the number of waypoints that conform a feasible solution with states sampled by the RRT*, $i$ represents the waypoints, and $z_n$ is the Z coordinate of the goal position. $K_{length}$ and $K_{height}$ allow to balance between shortening the path and being at the same height than the destination.
+\end{adjustwidth} where $n$ is the number of waypoints $\mathbf{g_i}$ that conform a feasible solution with states sampled by the RRT*, $d()$ is the 3D euclidean distance between two points, and $z_n$ is the Z coordinate of the goal position. $K_{length}$ and $K_{height}$ allow to balance between shortening the path and being at the same height than the destination.
 Note that although distance to obstacles is not included in \autoref{eq:Optimization_global}, it is considered during the optimization to discard waypoints if they involve a collision or path segments if they intersect one obstacle.

 Moreover, to test the DWA-3D maneuvering capabilities under complex situations as, for instance, paths that drive the drone to move in narrow rooms, global planner's size awareness can be disabled.
 When deactivated, only the line of sight between waypoints is verified (not size-aware planner).
-In \autoref{sec:experiments}, the integration with three variants of the global planner is described: Naive (direct straight line to the goal), Not size-aware (the drone size is not considered), and Size-aware (the drone size is taken into account).
+In \autoref{sec:LabExperiments}, the integration with three variants of the global planner is described: Naive (direct straight line to the goal), Not size-aware (the drone size is not considered), and Size-aware (the drone size is taken into account).